Arizona Cardinals vs. Indianapolis Colts NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Home and road insights

-- This year away from home, Indianapolis is 5-1 against the spread and 4-2 overall.
+- This season away from home, Indianapolis is 5-1 against the spread and 4-2 overall.

-- The Colts are unbeaten ATS (1-0) as 2.5-point underdogs or more on the road.
+- The Colts are unbeaten ATS (1-0) as 3-point underdogs or more on the road.

-- This season, in four of six road games Indianapolis has hit the over.

-- The average total in Colts away games this season is 45.6 points, 3.4 fewer than this matchup's over/under (49).
+- The average total in Colts away games this season is 45.6 points, 2.4 fewer than this outing's over/under (48).

 Powered by Data Skrive.